 Priest – As Frodo is the ring bearer he represents a Christ figure.
 If wearing the ring is committing a sin, bearing the ring is carrying the cross.
 Frodo represents a priest because he makes a sacrifice.
 He is going to sacrifice himself.
 He carries the ring to destroy it much like Jesus carried the cross to destroy sin.
 Carrying the weight of sin is a painful process.
 Look at what carrying the ring does to Frodo.
 He goes mad as throughout his journey Frodo becomes mentally and physically drained by the ring.

 Sacrament of Confession – This is showcased in the scene of Boromir’s death.
 Boromir confesses his sins before his death.
 He told Aragorn, “I have paid.
 I have failed.
 I tried to kill Frodo and take the ring.”
 Aragorn – acting as a priest in the person of Christ says, “No, by confessing you’ve won a great victory.”
 Thus, the king forgives Boromir’s sin in this dramatic confessional scene.
 With his confession before he dies, Boromir has obtained the grace to die in honor.
 He is then honored in the story as a worthy man because of his confession.
-The book draws this scene out in greater detail than the movie.
-Nevertheless, this scene shows that a person receives grace and honor through the Sacrament of Confession.
+Throughout the story, the character of Boromir represents the repentant sinner.
+In fact, when he first meets Galadriel (Mary), he begins crying due to his sorrowful sinful past.
+In Boromir, we see that a person receives grace and honor through the Sacrament of Confession and repentance.

 The Saints – In Lord of the Rings, the race of elves in Middle-Earth play a prominent role in the story.
 Besides being recognized by their pointy ears, long hair, and serious demeanor, the elves come across as mystical figures that have wisdom and hold certain powers.
 The elves are immortal and can only die in battle.
 As we further study the characteristics of the elves in Middle-Earth, we can see that they represent the canonized saints in heaven.
 These are all the saints from St. Thomas Aquinas, to St. Teresa of Avila, to, St. Clare, St. John Paul II and many more.
 The elves are somewhat frustrated with the race of men because men are so weak and easily give in to the power of the ring.
 Indeed, many of the saints detached themselves from the modern world of man because they see the current culture as so corrupt and void of God.
 Both the elves and the saints battle evil for mankind’s behalf.
 In fact, as we learn in the book of Revelation the saints prayers and their blood (by their martyrdom) are a great weapon to be used in the battle of evil (see Revelation 5:8, 8:3-4, 6:9-11).